 One thing that can make finding a job hard is not knowing where to begin looking for work, which is why narrowing your search area can be important.
-And because that part requires a bit of research, WalletHub did the homework to help you focus on the most important task: finding your dream position in a place you’ll love.
+Since that part requires a bit of research, WalletHub did the homework to help you focus on the most important task: finding your dream position in a place you’ll love.

 In order therefore to determine the most attractive states for employment, WalletHub compared the 50 states across 35 key indicators of job-market strength, opportunity and a healthy economy.
 Our data set ranges from employment growth to median annual income to average commute time.

 For a more local breakdown of the job market, check out WalletHub’s ranking of the Best Places to Find a Job.